 I’m not sure if all milk and dairy products will have the same effect but every time I drink fresh milk from one of the famous brands I would feel a bit dizzy for several hours.

 It didn’t happen one or twice, it happened several times after I drank the milk.
 So, I decided to stop drinking milk ever since.

 Some articles I found said that low-fat dairy products are still OK for those who have Mitral Valve Prolapse.

 Drinking soda or soft drinks can increase your blood sugar level.
 Some soda drinks also have caffeine in them, as we all know caffeine is also bad for Mitral Valve Prolapse patients.

 Drinking too much soda can also lead to other health issues such as diabetes, asthma, COPD, and obesity.

 Recent research revealed that sweetened soda can lead to heart failure.

 9. Fast Food

-Fast food can sometimes be addictive for us, to avoid other heart disease it’s important for us MVPers to eat healthy food.
+Fast food can sometimes be addictive for us, to avoid another heart disease it’s important for us that have Mitral Valve Prolapse to eat healthy food.